Beth Chapman Helps Fan Dealing With Cancer Before Revealing That She’s Sad About Daughter Going Back To School

-If there’s one thing that Dog the Bounty Hunter star Beth Chapman is it’s sympathetic.
+If there’s one thing that Dog the Bounty Hunter star Beth Chapman is, it’s sympathetic.

 As the Inquisitr reported a few weeks ago, Beth bravely took to Instagram to share an emotional post with her fans.
-In the post, Chapman showed the scars from the 13-hour surgery that she underwent in order to remove a cancerous tumor from her throat.
+In the post, Chapman showed the scars from the 13-hour surgery that she underwent to remove a cancerous tumor from her throat.
 In the photo, Beth bravely showed her scars on her once “perfect” neck, reminding fans that life is fragile.

-Since she was first diagnosed with cancer, Beth has continued to use her celebrity status as a beacon of hope for her fans, constantly tweeting about her own personal journey with cancer while also interacting with fans on Twitter who dealing with cancer battles of their own.
+Since she was first diagnosed with cancer, Beth has continued to use her celebrity status as a beacon of hope for her fans, constantly tweeting about her journey with cancer while also interacting with fans on Twitter who are dealing with cancer battles of their own.

-Yesterday, one of Beth’s fans tweeted that she just found out that her fiancé has cancer.
+Yesterday, one of Beth’s fans tweeted that she just found out that her fiance has cancer.
 The fan, who is from Canada, said that she is hanging in there but asked for Beth’s advice on how she was able to beat cancer.

-Clearly, that message in particular touched Beth as she retweeted the message and asked the fan named Bonnie to send her a direct message.
+Clearly, that message, in particular, touched Beth as she retweeted the message and asked the fan named Bonnie to send her a direct message.

 “Dm me Doll let’s get positive.”